Bcrumbs-net/showcase/README.md

 yarn run dev
 ```

-If you stored your data on a Showcase headless CMS account, you can tell the code to fetch the data from that account by your domain linked to that account as a query-string parameter in the URL:
+If you stored your data on a Showcase headless CMS account, you can tell the code to fetch the data from that account by adding your domain linked to that account as a query-string parameter in the URL:
 ```
 http://localhost:3000/?host=<your-domain>
 ```